A graphical calculus for semi-groupal categories: A combinatorial framework

-A vertex is a \textbf{boundary vertex} if its degree is one, otherwise it is an \textbf{internal vertex}.
-An edge is an \textbf{input edge} if it starts from a boundary vertex (also a source), and an edge is an \textbf{output edge} if it ends with a boundary vertex (also a sink).
+An edge of a processive graph is called an \textbf{input edge} if it starts from a boundary vertex (or a source), and an \textbf{output edge} if it ends with a boundary vertex (or a sink).